-- 6.1.1 Applications for place in the Sixth Form should be made directly to Liverpool College using the Liverpool College Application Form (available from Liverpool College) by 26th February 2021.
+- 6.1.1 Applications for place in the Sixth Form should be made directly to Liverpool College by completing the Liverpool College Application Form online (link accessed via the school website Admissions page) by 25th February 2023.
+For those unable to access the application online, a paper form (available from Liverpool College) should be completed and returned to Liverpool College by 25th February 2023.
 Pupils from Year 11 in Liverpool College will automatically progress to the Sixth Form provided they meet the entry requirements set out in 6.2.1 below. - 6.1.2 Liverpool College has an agreed admission number for Post 16 provision of 5 pupils.
 The College will accordingly admit at least 5 pupils into Year 12 each year if sufficient applications are received.
 The admission number applies only to those being admitted from outside of Liverpool College.
 If fewer than 145 pupils intend to transfer from Year 11, the College will admit over the admission number up to the overall size of the Year 12 group (i.e. 150).